-The research group focuses on raising awareness of socio-economic and educational-cultural factors for all those involved with the university, particularly lecturers and information centers.
+The working group focuses on raising awareness of socio-economic and educational-cultural factors for all those involved with the university, particularly lecturers and information centers.
 These include:

 - Unequal (general) requirements for entering higher education

 - The fact that some students need to earn a living and finance their degree by taking on casual or part-time work;

 - A lack of contact with people from an academic background either within the immediate family or in their friendship group who they could go to with issues related to university.

 Factors such as these and a feeling of social shame related to their socio-cultural background can prove to be considerable obstacles for some university students.

 In order to enable it to work effectively in this field, the working group is currently developing concepts and projects that take the subject of diversity into account.
 These will support students, both at the beginning of their studies and later, to recognize any deficits and to deal with these in a practical way, e.g. by attending relevant crash-courses, peer-to-peer offers, or receiving support with planning their study program.
 Measures such as these help to reduce high drop-out rates, but also to encourage talents that may otherwise have remained undiscovered.
 Other subjects will also benefit from the specific socio-cultural experiences of these students.

 The working group meets twice or three times each semester.
 Everyone is welcome, just send us an Email.

 - Cooperation project „POWERst – emPOWERing first generation STudents“

 - “Rookie meets Pro”. : Erstsemester-Patenschaft in den Geisteswissenschaften